5 Reasons Why Goal Setting Is Important For Your Career

 • Task complexity

-If the goals you set (or the goals that are set for you by your superiors) are specific and challenging but not too challenging that you give up, it can lead to higher performance because you become motivated to succeed.
+If the goals you set (or your superiors' goals for you) are specific and challenging but not too challenging that you give up, you can achieve higher performance because you become motivated to succeed.

 2. Goal setting can lead to greater job satisfaction

-Having high tenure can be rewarding; however, it can often lead to a job being unchallenging or even boring.
+High tenure can be rewarding; however, it can often lead to an unchallenging or boring job.
 There are ways to avoid these feelings, and one way to do so is by setting goals.
 Goal setting can provide you with more interesting tasks and challenges so you can start to enjoy your work more.
-They can also push you toward continuous improvement and great satisfaction.
+It can also push you toward continuous improvement and great satisfaction.

 3. Goal setting can boost your self esteem and help you realise your value